 When I haven’t been emailing the archives, I’ve been working on the after-effects scenes for the piece.
 In all honesty, I was horrible at documenting the process for my After Effects.
 I was changing things so much, but only in small increments, that I would notice the change only after the fact.

-During this process, I kept trying, developing and running by everyone in the studio for their input on timing, as I was worried that I had been looking at it for so long that I made things too fast or too slow.
+During this process, I kept trying, developing, and running it by everyone in the studio for their input on timing, as I was worried that I had been looking at it for so long that I had made it too fast or too slow.

 What should I take away from formative assessment, and how will I realise it moving forward?
-That being more making, a deeper exploration of research, a clear direction of my project, maintaining good documentation, and finalising the pieces of work from the archives.
+That being said, I am conducting a deeper exploration of the research, establishing a clear direction for my project, maintaining good documentation, and finalising the pieces of work from the archives.

 More Making:

-When it comes to the materials and the physical making, I have done enough research and planning for this project, and now I am ready to start making.
-I have already completed both metal and woodworking workshops, but if my plans are correct, I might need the casting workshop as well to create the interactive objects for the table idea.
+When it comes to the materials and physical construction, I have done enough research and planning for this project, and now I am ready to start.
+I have already completed both the metal and woodworking workshops, but if my plans are correct, I might also need the casting workshop to create the interactive objects for the table idea.

-When considering the electrical work, I have an idea of what I’ll need, but I’ll allow for some trial and error as I make it, so I can fine-tune the pieces.
+When considering the electrical work, I have a sense of what I’ll need, but I’ll allow for some trial and error as I build it, so I can fine-tune the pieces.
 As the final idea will seem simple, I want to focus on the minor details that will elevate the work, and those details can only be ironed out with prototyping.

-With ‘The Wall’, the motion graphics will need to be fine-tuned with special focus on the speed and style of the information presented.
+With ‘The Wall’, the motion graphics will need to be fine-tuned, with particular attention to the speed and style of the information presented.

 With ‘The Table’ again, motion graphics will be a big part of it, but I think the timing and speed of user interaction will be the main focus to achieve that professional polish.